|

 the help I need when I need it.

-And help me to accept
+Help me to accept

-and even welcome
+and even to welcome

-that You bring me through others.
+that comfort You bring me through others.

 “The Lord is close to the broken-hearted and saves those who are crushed in spirit” (Psalm 34:18, NIV).